Joseph Lister: Pasteur

 presented in 1861, was seminal in enabling Lister to understand the nature of sepsis, where the body's response to infections leads to injury of the tissue and organs.
 Pasteur's research led him to believe the ferment that produced Butyric acid was a microbe that lived in the absence of oxygen.
-The last paper that Lister found important was "Recherches sur la putréfaction" (Research on putrefaction) that concluded that "...that putrefecation is determined by living ferments".
+The last paper that Lister found important was "Recherches sur la putréfaction" ("Research on putrefaction"), which concluded that "...that putrefecation is determined by living ferments".

 Lister was not the only surgeon interested in Pasteur's research.
 Thomas Spencer Wells, surgeon to Queen Victoria, had emphasised the significance of Pasteur's work at a meeting of the British Medical Association in 1864, stating "[By] applying the knowledge for which we are indebted to Pasteur of the presence in the atmosphere of organic germs ... it is easy to understand that some germs find their most appropriate nutriment in the secretions from wounds, or in pus, and that they so modify it as to convert it into a poison when absorbed".
 However, Wells did not have an experiment to demonstrate germ theory and was unable to develop the techniques to put it into practice.